 I’ve received a letter from Aegon that says I can transfer my existing plan fund value to my Aegon Retirement Choices (ARC) account.

-If we’ve made you an offer to transfer your existing plan fund value to your ARC account - we’ve already done some checks to assess if this could be the right approach for you.
+If we've made you an offer to transfer your existing plan fund value to your ARC account - we've already carried out checks to assess if this could be the right approach for you.

 Combining your GPP and ARC plans will give you the convenience and ease of managing your assets in one place.
 There may be a difference in the management charges that will apply, your transfer offer letter will show whether the plan charges are the same, lower or higher.

 You should consider this option carefully because if you choose to transfer, the total charges youll pay on ARC could be higher than youre currently paying for your GPP plan.